konfou/konfou.github.io/_posts/2021-03-03-android-tv-as-htpc.md

 lacking a traditional interface.
 It is  a fork of (short lived) mplayer2 that in  turn is a fork  of venerable (and still  alive) [MPlayer] which predates VLC itself.
 Both mpv (and ancestors) and VLC essentially depend on ffmpeg.
 An  unofficial Android port exists  called [mpv-android].
-It can  be installed  from the  [Store][mpv-android-store] (not  on TV)  or downloaded  from   [releases][mpv-android-releases]  page.
+It can be installed by downloading it from [releases][mpv-android-releases] page.
 Unlike  its computer counterpart  it has  a minimal GUI  to allow opening   files  (only   from   internal  storage)   and  editing   some configuration.
-In order to play from external storage or  a network location it has to  be opened from a file managers (which for later it has to be supported from the manager).
+In order  to play  from external  storage or  a network location it has to  be opened from a file managers  (which for the later it has to be supported from the manager).

 ## Streaming